Karisma Kapoor: Debut and early roles (1991–1995)

-Breakthrough and rise to stardom (1996–1999)
+Established actress (1996–2000)

 In 1996, Kapoor appeared in 10 films.
-Five of them—Papi Gudia, Megha, Bal Bramhachari, Sapoot and Rakshak—were commercially unsuccessful.
+Five of them — Papi Gudia, Megha, Bal Bramhachari, Sapoot and Rakshak — were commercially unsuccessful.
 Her next release was David Dhawan's romantic comedy Saajan Chale Sasural, co-starring Govinda and Tabu.
 Saajan Chale Sasural emerged as a commercial success.
 For her fifth release, Kapoor was paired opposite Suneil Shetty in S. Deepak's box office hit Krishna.
 She starred alongside Sunny Deol, Salman Khan and Tabu in Raj Kanwar's romantic drama Jeet.
 She played Kajal, a woman who falls in love with a criminal, but ends up marrying another man.
 Finishing up as the second highest-grossing film of the year, Jeet emerged as a "super-hit" at the box office.
 Critical reaction was positive on both the film as well as Kapoor's performance.

-That same year, Kapoor played the female lead in Dharmesh Darshan's romantic drama Raja Hindustani opposite Aamir Khan.
-The film emerged as the highest-grossing film of the year and she won her first Filmfare Award for Best Actress for her performance in the film – the film's success established Kapoor as a leading actress of Hindi cinema, and marked a significant turning point in her career.
+That same year, Kapoor starred in Dharmesh Darshan's romantic drama Raja Hindustani opposite Aamir Khan, in which she played a rich, beautiful heiress who falls for a lowly guide and driver.
+A modern-day remake of Jab Jab Phool Khile (1965), the film emerged as the highest-grossing film of the year and won Kapoor her first Filmfare Award for Best Actress.
+Reviewing her performance for India Today, Anupama Chopra described Kapoor as a "revelation" and "the lifeblood of this otherwise banal film."
+The film's success established Kapoor as a leading actress of Hindi cinema, and marked a significant turning point in her career.
 Raja Hindustani was not only the biggest commercial success of 1996, but also one of the most successful films of all time in India with worldwide revenues of ₹765 million.
 Kapoor's final release of 1996 was Suneel Darshan's action film Ajay, with Sunny Deol.
 The film was also a financial success.